TOSIT-IO/TDP/CONTRIBUTING.md

 TDP is using GitHub issues to manage public bugs.
 We keep a close eye on this and try to make it clear when we have an internal fix in progress.

-Before filing a new issue, try to ensure your problem does not already exist.
+Before filing a new issue, try to ensure your problem is not already reported.

 #### Reporting New Issues